Stoves and pollution

 The government is working with local authorities and retailers to raise awareness of these rules when a stove is bought.

 It will also make changes to the Environment Bill to ensure smoke-control legislation is easier for local authorities to enforce and look to give authorities more power around reducing pollution further in their area.

 Cooking, cleaning and heating appliances, including stoves, all produce pollutants.
 'Dirtier' fuels and inefficient and non-Defra-exempt stoves will be much worse, so you should steer clear of these.

 Many of the pollutants are only a problem if you're exposed to high levels over a long period.
 These problems are likely to be more noticeable in individuals with pre-existing respiratory conditions.
 But they will also contribute to overall levels of pollution nationally.

-Our section on and the results from our air pollution investigation tells you more about the different types, where they come from, the effects they can have and how you can minimise potential problems.
+Keep reading to find out more about the types of pollution, the results of our air pollution investigation, where pollution come from, the effects they can have and how you can minimise potential problems.

 Not having a stove will, of course, mean fewer pollutants.
 But stoves do have some good points, especially when it comes to carbon emissions.